 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the sponsorship of Medical Education Resources (MER).
 MER is accredited by the ACCME to provide continuing medical education for physicians.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 This CE activity provides TBF contact hours of continuing nursing education.

-Provider approved by the California Board of Registered Nursing, Provider Number 12299, for TBD contact hours.
+Provider approved by the California Board of Registered Nursing, Provider Number 12299, for approximately 20 contact hours.

-Medical Education Resources designates this live activity for a approximately TBD AMA PRA Category 1 Credits™.
+Medical Education Resources designates this live activity for a approximately 20 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.